mlokanat/starter-hugo-academic/content/home/experience.md

     date_end: ""
     description: |-2
       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Microfluidics**
-      * Achieved high degree of wettability alteration of water and oil droplets via passive (surface engineering, surfactants) and active (electrowetting) techniques <br><br>
+      * Achieved high degree of wettability alteration of water and oil droplets via passive (surface engineering, surfactants) and active (electrowetting) techniques <br>
-          o	Utilized non-cleanroom techniques such as laser etching and wet etching for surface characterization
+       &nbsp;&nbsp;&nbsp;o	Utilized non-cleanroom techniques such as laser etching and wet etching for surface characterization
       * Achieved 70% increase in droplet wettability via the use of surfactants and electrowetting
       * Modelled (MATLAB) droplet actuation in a 3-liquid configuration under dielectrophoresis o	Model predicted experimental results with high accuracy (> 95%) based on electrohydrodynamic physics